AmazingAmpharos/OoT-Randomizer/README.md

 * Fix some issues with `Randomize Main Rules`:
   * Closed Forest implies starting as child.
   * Triforce Hunt won't accidentally place the Boss Key for Ganon's Castle.
+* Fix a rare issue in ER with using time-passing regions to gain new access.
 * The seed generator can now retry a few times in case of failure.
 * Minor plandomizer fixes and improvements.